What schools could gain from engaging with social media

 Not only does the necessary time investment put some schools off, but many also see an inherent risk built into using social media, as its public nature may put the school in a difficult situation with unhappy parents.

 It is completely understandable that some schools find social media doesn’t suit them, digital marketing is all about finding where and how your voice fits best and, in some cases, this isn’t in the social space.
-For other schools though, social media can present unique opportunities to better connect with parents, pupils and the local community.
+For other schools though, social media can present unique opportunities to gain engagement with parents, pupils and the local community.

 In August 2018 the Office for National Statistics (ONS) released its annual data on internet usage in Great Britain and showed that 65% of people have recently used social networks such as Facebook and Twitter.
 Such a high level of engagement means that is has become a key channel for many, including schools.